How to Become an Art Teacher

 Art Education Job Description

-Arts teachers may specialize in visual arts, music or drama at the elementary, middle or secondary level.
+Art educators teach the different forms of visual arts to students at the elementary, middle, and secondary levels.
 They may teach in a single school or travel from school to school within a district.
-Instruction tends to be generalized at the elementary level and grow increasingly specialized at the middle and secondary levels.
+Instruction tends to be generalized at the elementary level and grows increasingly specialized at the middle and secondary levels.

 Art Education Career Outlook